smanowar/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 ***Briefly summarize your interpretation and findings for the t-test results***

-**All Lots:** The results of the t-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean,  as the results yeilded a t-value of -1.89.
+**All Lots:** The t-test for the data containing all three lots shows that the results are not statistcally different from the population mean.
+<br>The data yeilds a p-Value of 0.06 which is not low enough to reject the null hypothesis.

 <p align="center">
 <img src=https://github.com/smanowar/MechaCar_Statistical_Analysis/blob/main/images/t_testAllLots.PNG> </p>
 <br>

-**Lot 1:** The results of the t-test for the suspension coils for Lot 1 shows that they are not statistically different from the population mean, as the results yeilded a t-value of 0.
+**Lot 1:** The results of the t-test for Lot 1 shows that the results are not statistically different from the population mean.<br>
+The data set yeilds a p-Value of 1, which is not low enough to reject the null hypothesis.

 <p align="center">
 <img src=https://github.com/smanowar/MechaCar_Statistical_Analysis/blob/main/images/t_testLot1.PNG> </p>
 <br>

-**Lot 2:** The results of the t-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, as the results yeilded a t-value of 0.52.
+**Lot 2:** The results of the t-test for Lot 2 shows that the results are not statistically different from the population mean.<br>
+The data set yeilds a p-Value of 0.6072, which is not low enough to reject the null hypothesis.
 <p align="center">
 <img src=https://github.com/smanowar/MechaCar_Statistical_Analysis/blob/main/images/t_testLot2.PNG> </p>
 <br>

-**Lot 3:** The results of the t-test for the suspension coils for Lot 3 shows that the results have a slight statistical difference from the population mean, as the results yeilded a t-value of -2.09.
-The p-value for this set it calculated to be 0.0416 which means the results for lot 3 have a very low signifigance level.
+**Lot 3:** The results of the t-test for Lot 3 shows that the results have a slight statistical difference from the population mean <br>
+The p-value for this set it calculated to be 0.0416 which means that we are able to reject the null hypothesis.
 <p align="center">
 <img src=https://github.com/smanowar/MechaCar_Statistical_Analysis/blob/main/images/t_testLot3.PNG> </p>

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+***Write a short description of a statistical study that can quantify how the MechaCar performs against the competition***

-What metric or metrics are you going to test?
+*What metric or metrics are you going to test?* <br>
+The metric we would focus on would be MechaCar's MPG compared to the competitors.
+MPG is a way to determine the fuel efficiency of a vehicle, which is a big selling point to consumers as many calculate this into their cost of living.
+Fuel efficiency is also very sought out as it is more environmentally friendly.

-What is the null hypothesis or alternative hypothesis?
+*What is the null hypothesis or alternative hypothesis?* <br>
+Null Hypothesis: The average MPG of MechaCar's prototypes are similar to the MPG of competitor's vehicles of similar vehicle types.
+Alternate Hypothesis: The average MPG of MechaCar's prototypes are statistically above or below the MPG of competitor's vehicles of similar vehicle types.

-What statistical test would you use to test the hypothesis?
-And why?
+*What statistical test would you use to test the hypothesis?
+And why?* <br>
+The best statistical test for this would be a two-sample t-test.

-What data is needed to run the statistical test?
+*What data is needed to run the statistical test?* <br>
+Data needed in order to conduct the study would be MPG data of all MechaCar protoypes as well as the type of vehicle of the prototype.
+The same data would need to be collected for the competitor's vehicles.